Alex Carpenter: International play

+Junior

 At 15 years old, Carpenter competed in multiple international competitions representing the United States, including an under-18 exhibition series against Canada and the 2009 Czech Challenge Cup, where she finished second in scoring despite being five or more years younger than some of the other players.

 As the youngest American at the 2010 World U18 Championship, she scored eight goals and one assist in five games, tied for second in team scoring behind Kendall Coyne.
 She recorded a goal in the gold medal match as the Americans claimed silver, losing 5–4 in overtime to Canada.

 Returning for the 2011 World U18 Championship, Carpenter led the tournament with ten points on the strength of six goals, including one in the 5–2 gold medal victory over Canada.
 She would be named a top three player on the American team and would win the award for Best Forward at the event.
 The following year, Carpenter captained the silver-winning American team, recorded four goals and nine points, and once again earned Best Forward honors.

+Senior

+Carpenter has played for the United States women's national ice hockey team since 2013 and has earned two Olympic silver medals (2014, 2022), one Olympic Gold medal (2026), as well as seven gold medals (2013, 2015, 2016, 2017, 2019, 2023, 2025) and three silver medals (2021, 2022, 2024) at the IIHF Women's World Championship.

+World Championships

-Making her senior tournament debut at the 2013 World Championship, Carpenter and the United States won the gold medal.
-She returned to the national team at the 2014 Olympics as one of their youngest players, scoring four goals and adding an assist in five games as the Americans claimed silver, losing 3–2 in overtime to Canada in the finals.
+Carpenter made her senior international tournament debut at the 2013 World Championship, where the U.S. won the gold medal.
+Named alternate captain for the 2015 World Championship, Carpenter recorded two goals and an assist, helping the U.S. win gold.

-Carpenter was named alternate captain of Team USA for the 2015 World Championship.
-She would record two goals and an assist at the event, and the Americans would claim gold.

 At the 2016 Women's World Championship, Carpenter scored a game-winning overtime goal to clinch a gold medal in a 1–0 victory over Canada.
+Named to the roster for the 2017 World Championship, Carpenter scored in the semifinal against Germany as the United States defeated the Germans 11–0.
+The U.S. won gold, defeating Canada 3–2 in overtime in the gold medal game in Plymouth, Michigan.